 Default hop limit for multicast datagrams.
 This option takes an integer as an argument.
-Its value becomes the new default value for ip6_hops that IPv6 will use on outgoing multicast datagrams sent from that socket.
+Its value becomes the new default value for ip6_hops that IPv6 uses on outgoing multicast datagrams sent from that socket.
 The initial default is 1.

 Loopback for multicast datagrams.
 Normally multicast datagrams are delivered to members on the sending host.
-Setting the unsigned character argument to 0 will cause the opposite behavior.
+Setting the unsigned character argument to 0 causes the opposite behavior.

 The multicast socket options can be used with any datagram socket type in the IPv6 family.

-At the socket level, the socket option SO_DONTROUTE may be applied.
-This option forces datagrams being sent to bypass routing and forwarding by forcing the IPv6 hoplimit field to 1, meaning that the packet will not be forwarded by routers.
+At the socket level, the socket option SO_DONTROUTE can be applied.
+This option forces datagrams being sent to bypass routing and forwarding by forcing the IPv6 hoplimit field to 1, meaning that the packet is not forwarded by routers.

 Raw IPv6 datagrams can also be sent and received using the TLI connectionless primitives.